albertthepotato24/albertthepotato24/README.md

-- 👋 Hi, I’m @Heinrich-git-hub
+A ML enthusiast and a current CS student
-- 👀 I’m interested in ML, DL, Webapps and System Designs
+Interested in ML, DL, Webapps and System Designs
-- 🌱 I’m currently learning CS
-- 📫 How to reach me aungkyawhtet.social@gmail.com
+Happy to work with partners

 <!---
 Heinrich-git-hub/Heinrich-git-hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.